popon0/ventools/README.md

 * Visit your localhost, if running on your localhost :
 127.0.0.1/ventools

-* Step-by-step bullets
-Login using these credentials,
+* Login using these credentials,
 ```
 Username : admin_ven
 Password : admin